You’ve got to try these clever ways to save money while travelling!

 Certain credit cards come with travel reward benefits which can actually help pay for flights.
 For example, the range of NAB Qantas Credit Cards will earn you Frequent Flyer Points on everyday purchases which you can then use to put towards flights.

 Some credit cards also offer other travel perks such as complimentary travel insurance (when making a qualifying purchase) and bonus points when you open a new account and meet the spend requirements.
-It is worth shopping around and finding a credit card that will most benefit your travel experiences.
-You will find that certain debit cards, such as the NAB Platinum Visa Debit card, also offer fantastic travel features and benefits, both at home and overseas.
+It’s worth comparing different credit cards, such as the amex gold vs platinum, to see what will most benefit your travel experiences.

 3. Teach English